Viking village season kick-off for the Danish community

-We welcome all members and friends of the Danish community to the annual family day on Sunday, August 27 from 12:00-16:00.
-Traditionally we celebrate it in the open air, memorize the Battle of Lindanise, where the Dannebrog appeared in 1219, and have some happy networking.
-This year we invite you to the ancient Estonian Viking Village on the beautiful bank of river Pirita.
+We welcome all members and friends of the Danish community to the season kick-off family day on Sunday, August 27 from 12:00-16:00.
+It's a traditional kick-off to the coming business season that we celebrate it in the open air and have some good networking.
+This time we invite you to the ancient Estonian Viking Village on the beautiful bank of river Pirita.
 Just 15 minutes drive from Tallinn.

 Program of Danish Summer Day 2017